Skip to main content

 Ranking and awards

-Awards (Best Overall, Best for Perimenopause, Best for Bioidentical HRT, Best Insurance-Covered Option, Best for Comprehensive Care, Best for Low-Effort Start, Best Budget) are editorial judgements against the criteria above.
+Awards (Best Overall, Best for Perimenopause, Best for Compounded/ Bioidentical-Focused Options, Best Insurance-Covered Option, Best for Comprehensive Care, Best for Low-Friction Intake, Best Budget) are editorial judgements against the criteria and scoring rubric above.
 We do not sell or accept payment for any award placement.
 We are willing to leave an award category empty if no provider in our cohort merits it.

 Affiliate relationships

-The HRT Index earns commissions on some outbound links.
-The full mechanics are described in our affiliate disclosure.
-The short version: affiliate relationships do not influence rankings, we cover providers we do not have affiliate relationships with where it makes the comparison more honest, and we will not accept payment for inclusion or for a specific ranking.
+As of May 2026, The HRT Index does not have active affiliate partnerships with the providers it covers.
+Provider links are non-affiliate editorial links unless labeled otherwise.
+If affiliate relationships are added, the full mechanics will be described in our affiliate disclosure.
+The short version of our standing policy: affiliate relationships do not influence rankings, we cover providers we do not have affiliate relationships with where it makes the comparison more honest, and we will not accept payment for inclusion or for a specific ranking.

 Conflict-of-interest policy